 A rail or bus transit service that operates completely separate from all other modes of transportation on an exclusive right-of-way route.

 A planned time allowance between the arrival time of a just completed trip and the departure time of the next trip in order to allow the route to return to schedule if traffic, loading, or other conditions have made the trip arrive late.
 Recovery time is considered as reserve running time.
 Typically, the operator will remain on duty during the recovery period.
-(Recovery time is distinct from layover, although they are usually combined together.)

 The time when a vehicle is available to the general public and there is an expectation of carrying passengers.
 These passengers either directly pay fares, are subsidized by public programs, or provide payment through some contractual arrangement.
 Vehicles operated in fare free service are considered in revenue service.
 Revenue service includes layover and recovery time.
 Revenue service excludes deadhead, vehicle maintenance testing, school bus service, and charter service.